1 Corinthians

 Introduction

-This passage concludes Paul's words on the issue of participating in feasts at the local pagan temple (eating meat offered to idols), 8:1-10:22.
+This passage concludes Paul's words on the issue of participating in feasts at the local pagan temple, 8:1-10:22.
 Having examined the pros and cons he now gives a clear prohibition.
-As with the Lord's Supper, spiritual realities are associated with the meal, so for a believer, participation in one negates participation in the other.
-Although the idol is not real, and knowledge may preclude the believer from full association with the pagan festival, there are demonic realities associated with idol worship.
-The following passage, 10:23-33, deals with the related issue of eating meat from the market place, meat possibly offered to idols.
-For Paul, this is not such a serious problem.
+As with the Lord's Supper, spiritual realities are associated with a meal at a pagan temple, so for a believer, participation in one negates participation in the other.
+Although the idol is not real, and knowledge may preclude the believer from full association with a pagan cult, there are demonic realities associated with idol worship.

 The passage

 v14.
-Having reminded the Corinthians how Israel was overthrown in the desert after their idolatry (v1-13), he now gives them a clear prohibition, "flee from idolatry".
+Having reminded the Corinthians how Israel was overthrown in the desert after their idolatry (v1-13), Paul now gives them a clear prohibition; "flee from idolatry".

 v15.
-Having given an absolute prohibition, he now asks them to consider how sensible it is.
+Having given an absolute prohibition, Paul now asks them to consider his instruction.
 As sensible people they should understand his concerns.

 v17.
 Paul goes on to interpret the broken bread as the Christian community - the body of Christ.
 This is a unique interpretation.
-The community together shares in Christ's sacrifice and thus its blessings.
-Such community solidarity with Christ forbids other religious (in this case demonic) associations.
+The community together shares in Christ's redemptive sacrifice.
+Such communal solidarity with Christ forbids other religious (in this case demonic) associations.

 v18.
-After the temple sacrifice the people of Israel shared in the sacrificial food, Deut.14:22-27.
+After a temple sacrifice the people of Israel shared in the sacrificial food, Deut.14:22-27.
 This action identified the people with Yahweh who was present.
-It was a means of worshipping God.
-A similar meal before a pagan deity would be regarded as idolatry.
+It was a means of participatory worship.
+A similar meal before a pagan deity cannot be anything else other than idolatry.

 Fleeing the darkness

-I had been invited to attend the opening of the new Hindu temple.
-When I arrived the priest was up in a cherry picker splattering water over the temple idols.
-I remember him looking at me, and feeling apprehensive.
-I sensed the evil of the moment.
-The Christian life is lived "in the world but not of the world".
-As Jesus put it in his high priestly prayer, "my prayer is not that you take them out of the world, but that you protect them for the evil one."
+I had been invited to attend the dedication of the new local Hindu temple.
+When I arrived the priest was high up in a cherry picker pouring out libations over the temple idols.
+I remember him looking at me, or at least my clerical garb, and feeling very apprehensive.
+My public duties had taken me to the edge of compromise and I was left to rely on Jesus' words "my prayer is not that you take them out of the world, but that you protect them for the evil one."

-It is not wise to extend Paul's warning to every contact we have with the world.
+It's not wise to extend Paul's warning to every contact we have with the world.
 As Paul says later, when with a pagan friend "eat whatever is put before you without raising questions of conscience."
-Identifying with the powers of darkness because of social, family, or business expectations, that's the danger.
+On the other hand, identifying with the powers of darkness because of social, family, or business expectations, is dangerous, to say the least.
+Beware of the Evil One, he often appears as an angel of light.

 Discussion